What Has Happened To Our Vets?

 Why not sterilise instead of crudely removing testicles and ovaries that rob their bodies of three vital hormones Progesterone Oestrogen and Testosterone.
 Despite what the Vets tell you they are not optional extras like a Sat Nav or Reversing Cameras.
 Ask any lady that has gone through their monthly cycle or the change.
 We inflict that on our dogs in many cases whilst they are just puppies.
 I believe that is a national disgrace and at some time in the future, it will be seen as barbaric.
 I would not be able to sleep at night.

-As a footnote In 2017 the Skeldale Veterinary Practice, a partnership once run by Alfred Wight and Donald Sinclair (aka Siegfried Farnon and James Herriot), sold out to Medivet, a chain of more than 260 vet practices backed by London private-equity firm, Inflexion.
+As a footnote In 2017 the Skeldale Veterinary Practice, a partnership once run by Alfred Wight and Donald Sinclair (aka James Herriot) and Siegfried Farnon sold out to Medivet, a chain of more than 260 vet practices backed by the London based private-equity firm, Inflexion.

 ©Stan Rawlinson Dog Behaviourist and Obedience Trainer 18th June 2020